How to Reinstall Windows 11 Without Losing Data [4 Ways]

 On the main screen, right-click the disk and select "Adjust Disk Layout".

 Step 2.
-Reallocate the drive or partition size.
+Adjust the drive or partition size.

 Drag the dots next to the partition head or tail to reallocate the partition size.
+Or, you can also drag partitions next to the unallocated space to adjust the partition position.
 Then, click "OK".

 Step 3.
 Confirm to adjust disk partition size.

-Click the "Execute Operation" button and click "Apply" to keep all the changes.
+Click the "Execute Task" button and click "Apply" to keep all the changes.

 Don't panic if you see that your system is not working best or it slows down.
 You can follow our above guidelines and Reinstall Windows 11 if needed and reallocate disk space to optimize computer performance.